 BRAVE Education exists to fill a need in the field of human trafficking prevention education.
 BRAVE conducted a series of focus groups in 2018 regarding human trafficking which revealed that there was a gap in prevention education for young people.
 BRAVE Education was formed to fill this gap.
-Since then, they have been delivering prevention education primarily to youth ages 12 to 19 years old, with research underway for the development of an appropriate research-informed program to empower and protect younger children.
+Since then, they have been delivering prevention education primarily to educate children ages 8 to 18 years old, with research underway regarding age-appropriate research-informed programming to empower and protect younger children.

 Findings have revealed that 7 to 12 year old children are at a most critical age to receive prevention education.
 There are three reasons for this: